 Relocation to Rideau Hall

 Due to the major rehabilitation of the Centre Block on Parliament Hill over the next 10 years, the Queen Elizabeth II Equestrian Monument has been temporarily relocated in front of Rideau Hall’s main gate.
-Rideau Hall is a fitting choice, as it is Her Majesty’s official residence when she is in Canada.

-Her Majesty at Rideau Hall
+Queen Elizabeth II at Rideau Hall

-Her Majesty’s first visit was as princess in 1951, when she square danced in the Ballroom and planted her first ceremonial tree, a sugar maple, on the grounds.
+Queen Elizabeth II’s first visit was as princess in 1951, when she square danced in the Ballroom and planted her first ceremonial tree, a sugar maple, on the grounds.
 She has returned as Queen many times and planted four other ceremonial trees that serve as a timeline of her connection with Canada.

 Centenial and the RCMP